Modernizing Amdahl's Law: How AI Scaling Laws Shape Computer Architecture: Architectural Consequences

 As $S$ increases, the contribution of early-stage, fixed-function computation declines and the dominant portion of execution time shifts toward dynamically scaling computation.
 This leads to

 as a design tendency.
 The interpretation is not that bottlenecks disappear, but that bounded stages occupy a shrinking fraction of total execution time.
-Once the scalable portion dominates, the model biases the optimum toward more general and more reconfigurable compute fabrics.
+Once the scalable portion dominates, the model biases the optimum away from over-customization and toward more general and more reconfigurable compute fabrics.